Alaska's Fisheries and Game Board Process

 The Joint Board of Fisheries and Game set the regulations for advisory committee guidelines.
 These include the establishment of advisory committees, setting the number of seats by community if more than one community is represented on the committee, and setting the guidelines for uniform rules of operation.
 The composition of advisory committees can be changed by the Joint Board after they receive a proposal and meet to act on the proposal.

-Advisory committees are the local "grass roots" groups that meet to discuss fishing and wildlife issues and to provide recommendations to the boards.
+Advisory committees are the local groups authorized by state law to provide recommendations to the boards on fishing and wildlife issues.
 There are 84 committees throughout the state each with expertise in a particular local area.
 Meetings are always open to the public and are generally attended by department staff and members of the public who can offer background information on agenda topics.
-Advisory Committees are intended to provide a local forum on fish and wildlife issues.
+Advisory Committees are intended to provide a local forum on fish and wildlife issues, and are critical policy bodies to the boards.